Configure TLS Encryption for BeeGFS 8

 Create a certificate configuration file named

-tls_san.cnfwith Subject Alternative Names (SANs) for all management service IP addresses:[ req ] default_bits = 4096 distinguished_name = req_distinguished_name req_extensions = req_ext prompt = no [ req_distinguished_name ] C = <Country> ST = <State> L = <City> O = <Organization> OU = <OrganizationalUnit> CN = beegfs-mgmt [ req_ext ] subjectAltName = @alt_names [ v3_ca ] subjectAltName = @alt_names basicConstraints = CA:FALSE [ alt_names ] IP.1 = <beegfs_mgmt_service_ip_1> IP.2 = <beegfs_mgmt_service_ip_2>Update the distinguished name fields to match your CA configuration and the
+tls_san.cnfwith Subject Alternative Names (SANs) for all management service IP addresses:[ req ] default_bits = 4096 distinguished_name = req_distinguished_name req_extensions = req_ext prompt = no [ req_distinguished_name ] C = <Country> ST = <State> L = <City> O = <Organization> OU = <OrganizationalUnit> CN = beegfs-mgmt [ req_ext ] subjectAltName = @alt_names [ v3_ca ] subjectAltName = @alt_names basicConstraints = CA:FALSE [ alt_names ] IP.1 = <beegfs_mgmt_service_ip_1> IP.2 = <beegfs_mgmt_service_ip_2>Update the distinguished name fields to match your CA configuration, and replace the

 IP.1andIP.2values with your management service IP addresses. -